rafaeljusto/cctldstats/README.md

   CCTLDSTATS_DATABASE_NAME     | Database name
   CCTLDSTATS_DATABASE_USERNAME | Database username
   CCTLDSTATS_DATABASE_PASSWORD | Database password
-  CCTLDSTATS_DATABASE_HOST     | Database host
+  CCTLDSTATS_DATABASE_HOST     | Database host with port (127.0.0.1:3306)
   CCTLDSTATS_DOMAIN_TABLE_NAME | Name of the table that contain the domains CCTLDSTATS_ACL               | Allowed IP address separated by comma

 You're good to go!
+Some logs will be printed on the standard output.